2025-02-05

 Is avocado oil good for acne-prone skin?

-What oils are better alternatives?
+What oils are better alternatives for acne-prone skin?

-These are lighter and less likely to clog pores.
+For acne-prone skin, try jojoba oil, grapeseed oil, or rosehip oil.
+These are lighter and have lower comedogenic ratings, making them less likely to clog pores.

 Should I avoid avocado oil completely?